darrida/pykeypass/README.md

 # pykeypass

-pykeypass (because pykeepass was already taken) uses the pykeepass library to manage and launch multiple Keepass libraries
+pykeypass (because pykeepass was already taken) uses the pykeepass library to setup to specify and quickly launch multiple Keepass databases

 **Table of Contents**